tjaekel/MaaXBoard-RT_SPIder/README.md

   generate SPI_CSx in "SW mode" - works
 * USB Memory Stick (with FAT32) and commands:
   "umdir", "umprint"
+* Web Server:
+  but a conflict with USB Memory (if disabled: fine, ie enabled: refresh page stops working after 4 times)

 ## Testing SPI
 connect J1 pin 19 and pin 21, use command "rawspi" in order to